nextgis/docs_ng/source/docs_ngconnect/source/filter.rst

 Search and filter
 ======================

-In NextGIS Connect you can `search resources by name <https://docs.nextgis.com/docs_ngconnect/source/filter.html#ngc-search-name>`_ or `filter <https://docs.nextgis.com/docs_ngconnect/source/filter.html#ngc-filter-expression>`_ the resource tree using expressions.
+In NextGIS Connect you can `search resources by name <https://docs.nextgis.com/docs_ngconnect/source/filter.html#ngc-search-name>`_ and `url <https://docs.nextgis.com/docs_ngconnect/source/filter.html#ngc-search-url>`_ or `filter <https://docs.nextgis.com/docs_ngconnect/source/filter.html#ngc-filter-expression>`_ the resource tree using expressions.

 To open the search/filter bar, press |button_filter| button in the plugin toolbar.